BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     SPARK_HOME=/home/bwd/spark-3.5.0-bin-hadoop3

-To make the changes effective type:
+To make the changes effective, save and quit the file and then type:

     > source ~/.bashrc